derkork/openscad-graph-editor/manual/manual.md

 ## Debugging aids

 Sometimes it is not immediately obvious why something is not working as expected.
-OpenSCAD has some debugging aids built-in which you can quickly toggle for all nodes which produce geometry.
+OpenSCAD has some debugging aids built-in which help you see what is going on.

 ### Changing the color of the output